All freshman applications to Colorado State University must include at least one letter of recommendation.

 If you are not currently in school, consider asking another influential figure in your life, like a senior military officer you have worked with or an employer.

 When you’re thinking through who can speak to your strengths, consider people who saw you struggle and overcome a challenge.
 You may want to to request a recommendation from a teacher from whom you earned one of your lower grades if you demonstrated some of your best qualities or learned something significant about yourself in the course of that class.

 For most people, writing a letter of recommendation takes a lot of thought.
 They may write several drafts or ask you follow-up questions.
 Giving them extra time will result in a better experience for them and a stronger letter for you.

-Review our freshman application deadlines and decide when you would like to submit your application.
-Give your recommender at least a month to prepare before your deadline.
+Review our freshman application dates and decide when you would like to submit your application.
+Give your recommender at least a month to prepare.

 Give them prompts.

 Teachers and counselors are often asked to write multiple letters of recommendation, so it’s never a bad idea to offer a few tips for what to include in your letter.